 - The lead up to WrestleMania XXVIII played off this to spark a rematch from the previous year: Undertaker defeated Triple H by making him submit to Hell's Gate at WrestleMania XXVII, however Triple H was the one who walked out under his own power and continued to appear and sporadically wrestle throughout 2011, whereas Undertaker was carried out on a stretcher and wasn't seen at all for the rest of the year.
 For this reason, Undertaker, despite officially claiming victory, was the one who sought Triple H out for a rematch for the sake of his pride, while Triple H TRIED to use the aforementioned logic to obliquely claim that he was the real winner and justify an "executive decision" to refuse the request.
 Naturally, Undertaker was very displeased by this claim, and thus struck at Triple H's inferiority complex toward his best friend Shawn Michaels in order to goad his pride into accepting the match.
 As a result Triple H ended up suffering a FAR more crushing defeat at Undertaker's hands that year, with Michaels as the guest referee to boot.

-- This is common in association football where a weaker team going against a much stronger team will usually play more defensively and will aim for a draw instead of trying to win.
+- This is common in association football, where a weaker team going against a much stronger team is better off playing not to lose rather than trying to win, so they'll aim for a draw.
 As well, especially later in the league seasons where points become precious, a draw can be a season-changer.

 - Regarding the English Premier League, the Arsenal fan takes this one step further than anyone else, as they have their own celebration whenever the day comes that they are mathematically guaranteed to finish ahead of hated rivals Tottenham Hotspur in the table, no matter where in the table that might be.
 Liverpool suffered this in the 2013/14 season, where they could have won the title, if they hadn't drawn Manchester City in their fixture only days before.